KimXie1984/kongTestCypress/README.md

 ## Assumptions

-- Python, Pytest and Playwright is used for this project
+- Cypress and javascript are used for this project
 - This is a fast demo with limited number of cases.
-If there are a lot of cases, and the execution takes very long time, .e.g several hours or more, we could use pytest-xdist to run tests in parallel to accelerate.
+If there are a lot of cases, and the execution takes very long time, .e.g several hours or more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Prerequisites
 1. Docker installed
-2. Python installed
-3. Pip installed
-4. node.js installed
+2. node.js installed
-5. npm installed
+3. npm installed
-6. Cypress installed
+4. Cypress installed
-7. Allure installed
+5. Allure installed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>